-Top Places to Visit in Ajijic: What to See & Do
+Places to Visit in Ajijic: A Walkable Local Guide

 In the sections below, you’ll find the top places to visit in Ajijic, with local insight and practical tips so you can explore smoothly, avoid common mistakes, and experience the town like a local—without rushing and beyond the obvious highlights.